Orbital Conch Piercing: The Complete Guide

 Hypoallergenic Metals for Orbital Conch Jewelry

-The best materials to select for your orbital conch piercing are implant-grade titanium, 14-karat or 18-karat gold, surgical stainless steel, and niobium.
+The best materials to select for your Orbital Conch piercing are implant-grade titanium, 14-karat or 18-karat gold, surgical stainless steel, and niobium.

 1. Implant-Grade Titanium: About $20-$40